What Happens After Death? Garuda Purana’s Vivid Journey of the Soul, Karma, and Liberation

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does the Garuda Purana teach about death and the afterlife?
+What does the Garuda Purana say happens after death?